First-Year Experience

 • FYE Basics

 1. The First-Year Seminar (FYSE/FYSU/FYSG) is a 3-credit hour academic course that explores special topics taught by our outstanding faculty.
-These are non-catalog courses, so this is the only opportunity you’ll have take this course.
+These are non-catalog courses, so this is the only opportunity you’ll have to take this course.
 First Year Seminars are taught as smaller, discussion-style seminars.
 FYSEs are regular FYE seminars, FYSU/FYSGs are seminars that also satisfy an Race Equity Inclusion (REI) requirement (U=US focused and G=Global).
 These courses do not have prerequisites.

-2. The FYE Stand-Alone is a regular 3-4 credit hour catalog course (e.g., BIOL111 or PSYC103), but as an FYE course, it is taught with a special focus or theme that makes it unique.
+2. The FYE Stand-Alone is a regular 3-4 credit hour catalog course (e.g., BIOL 111 or PSYC 103), but as an FYE course, it is taught with a special focus or theme that makes it unique.
 These are sometimes larger classes than a First Year Seminar, but they also often satisfy Gen Ed requirements, and serve as the entry point into particular majors/minors.
 These courses may have prerequisites.

 3. A Learning Community (LC) links two academic courses (6-8 credit hours) often around a related theme or issue.
 All learning communities count toward other general education requirements as listed.
 One or both courses in a learning community may have prerequisites.

-Gaining a Peer's Perspective.
+Is there anything else that is required?
 All three of the FYE course types listed above are also linked with a Synthesis Seminar Course (FYSS 101).
 This is a weekly 50-minute seminar led by a peer facilitator that helps introduce you to the College’s academic community through the perspective and advice of a successful College of Charleston student.

 • Program Outcomes